Skip to main content

 Sheila Roames, CCE has worked in Credit & Accounts Receivable for more than 30 years.
 She has been in commercial credit, dealing with all aspects of credit extension and collection in the construction industry.
 Sheila has had the privilege of writing credit policy and procedure manuals for her current employer and several of her past employers.

 Sheila has been an active, dedicated member of NACM (National Association of Credit Management) for over 25 years.
 She is also a very active and dedicated member of CFDD (Credit & Financial Development Division) Phoenix Chapter for over 25 years now and the CFDD National Board for the past twenty years.
-She has held the following positions:

 • CFDD National Board as a Past National Chairman.